dotnet/csharplang/proposals/semi-auto-properties.md

 ### Captures

-`field` should be able to be captured in local functions and lambdas, and references to `field` from inside local functions and lambdas should be allowed even if there are no other references ([LDM decision](https://github.com/dotnet/csharplang/blob/main/meetings/2022/LDM-2022-03-21.md#open-question-in-semi-auto-properties)):
+`field` should be able to be captured in local functions and lambdas, and references to `field` from inside local functions and lambdas are allowed even if there are no other references ([LDM decision](https://github.com/dotnet/csharplang/blob/main/meetings/2022/LDM-2022-03-21.md#open-question-in-semi-auto-properties)):

 ```cs
 public class C